Princess Anne County, Virginia: Shires and counties

 Adam Thoroughgood was an early leader in the area which became Princess Anne County, settling along the Lynnhaven River.
 In 1634, the King of England directed the formation of eight shires (or counties) in the colony of Virginia.
 One of these was Elizabeth City Shire, which included land area on both sides of Hampton Roads.

 New Norfolk County was formed in 1636 from Elizabeth City Shire.
 New Norfolk County included all the area in South Hampton Roads.
 Only a year later, New Norfolk was split roughly in half into Upper Norfolk County (most of which is now the present-day city of Suffolk) and Lower Norfolk County.
 In 1691, Lower Norfolk was split roughly in half.
 The western half became Norfolk County, while the eastern half became Princess Anne County.
 The latter was named for Anne Stuart prior to her accession to the throne in 1702.

-The County of Princess Anne, Virginia was governed by a Board of Supervisors.
+Princess Anne County was governed by a Board of Supervisors.
 Each Supervisor represented one of six Magisterial Districts.

-Loyalist insurrection during the Revolutionary War
+American Revolutionary War

 After the American colonies declared their independence in 1776, Loyalist opposition in various forms with different motives was present for the duration of the war.
 In Princess Anne and Norfolk Counties, organized criminals took advantage of the sudden power vacuum created in part by the ineffectiveness of the newly formed local authorities.
 Josiah Philips, a native of Princess Anne County, led one such group.
 His group used intimidation, the county's rough, swampy terrain, and disaffected local sympathizers to rob, kill, and terrorize the area for several years.

 After Philips' capture and subsequent escape, a writ of attainder, perhaps drafted by Thomas Jefferson, was passed by the Virginia General Assembly naming Philips and his followers in an effort to end what it described as an "insurrection" in the counties.
 Philips was tried and executed in June 1778.